 Individual instruction can be arranged for any of the above aims.

-Surrey Swim School is a member of the ASA Swim School Scheme and follows the British Swimming & the ASA Child Safeguarding Policy and Procedures.
+Surrey Swim School is a member of the Swim England Swim School Scheme and follows the British Swimming & the Swim England Child Safeguarding Policy and Procedures.
 Click here to view the policy and procedures.

 The Rookie Lifeguard programme is the junior award scheme of the Royal Life Saving Society UK (RLSS UK).
 It will prepare Rookies to take better care of themselves, their family and friends, and give them the information they need to promote water safety in their day to day activities.